Boy name origins & meanings

 - Jewish (Ashkenazic) : Americanized form of Kupfer and Kupper (see Kuper).

 - Dutch : occupational name for a buyer or merchant, Middle Dutch coper.

 Famous people who gave their babies this name

-Cooper is the number eighty most popular boys name in the US, according to 2019 Social Security Administration data.
-It is slowly on the rise, toggling between the top 90 and top 80 since breaking the top 100 in 2007.
+According to Social Security Administration data, Cooper is slowly on the rise, toggling between the top 90 and top 80 since breaking the top 100 in 2007.

 However, it is the 15th most popular name on FamilyEducation.com.

 According to Google search data analysis, in the last five years Cooper was at its peak popularity in February 2019.